National Highway 28 (India, old numbering): Start

-National Highway 28 starts at the junction with National Highway 31 near Barauni and passes north-west through DalsinghSarai, Samastipur, Muzaffarpur, Motipur, Mehsi and Chakia, turns westwards at Piprakothi about 10 km before Motihari, again becomes north-west bound near Gopalganj and leaves the state past Kuchai Kot to enter Uttar Pradesh.
+National Highway 28 starts at the junction with National Highway 31 near Barauni and passes north-west through DalsinghSarai, Samastipur, Muzaffarpur, Mehsi turns westwards at Piprakothi about 10 km before Motihari, again becomes north-west bound near Gopalganj and leaves the state past Kuchai Kot to enter Uttar Pradesh.
 National Highway 28 is 259 km - long in Bihar.

 End

 In Uttar Pradesh, Kasia is the first major settlement that lies along the National Highway 28.
 Kushinagar, Uttar Pradesh is 58 km north-west of Gopalganj.
 The highway then touches Gorakhpur, Basti, Khalilabad, Ayodhya and Barabanki, before terminating at Lucknow.
 National Highway 28 is 331 km - long in Uttar Pradesh.

 Ditch patch

 Although well maintained otherwise, NH 28 has bad strip of 40 km (exact) in between Saryu river bridge and UP-Bihar border (near Gopalganj, Bihar).
 This portion of the highway is full of unsafe and eroded ditches (the depth of which is very difficult to judge from beyond 3 ft).
 If driving through NH28 in a light-vehicle, it is advisable to cross this patch of highway before dark and avoid it during heavy rains.
 The situation of this part is generally attributed to lower topography, heavy rains and indifferent attitude of corrupt representatives.